Claudia Pond Eyley

-Claudia Pond Eyley (born 1946) is a New Zealand artist and filmmaker.
+Claudia Pond Eyley (born 21 June 1946) is a New Zealand artist and filmmaker.
 Her works are held in the collection of the Auckland Art Gallery Toi o Tāmaki and Museum of New Zealand Te Papa Tongarewa.

 Early life

 Claudia Pond Eyley was born in 1946 in Matamata, New Zealand.

 Education

 Eyley has studied in Montreal, New York, and at the Auckland University Elam School of Fine Arts.
+Eyley was a major figure in Kingsland society circles in the 1970s and 1980s.

 Career

 Art

 She is a founding member of Visual Artists Against Nuclear Arms and a member of the Association of Women Artists.
 She has exhibited widely international and within New Zealand, including: